Surgeon

 University

-You’ll need a degree or postgraduate qualification in medicine.
+You’ll need an undergraduate medical degree awarded by a medical school.
+There are standard and graduate entry options.
 Search medicine degrees on My World of Work.

 College

 Getting qualifications at college, such as an HNC or HND, could help you progress to more advanced study.
-Look out for Pathways to Medicine courses.
 Search for Pathways to Medicine courses on My World of Work.

-You'll need to be a member of the Protecting Vulnerable Groups (PVG) scheme, run by Disclosure Scotland.
+You’ll need to be approved for membership of the Protecting Vulnerable Groups (PVG) scheme, run by Disclosure Scotland.

 Find the right course for you